waferbaby/dimples/README.md

 Dimples includes a very simple command-line tool, imaginatively named `dimples`, which lets you generate a site in the current directory by running `dimples build`.

-It assumes your folder layout will possibly look something like this:
+It assumes your directory structure will possibly look something like this:

 ```
 config/